amaljsam/Intellidrive/README.md

 # Intellidrive
-Intelidrive is an Arduino based automatic vehicle project incorporating collision avoidance and lane detection system that follows the left lane (Default in Indian roads).
+Intelidrive is an Arduino based automatic vehicle project incorporating collision avoidance with overtaking logic and lane detection system that follows the left lane (Default in Indian roads).